dataqueso/navigating-ml/_posts/2018-11-08-level1_practice.md

 - Which fashion item has the best accuracy, which the worst?
 Use a confusion matrix.
 Why do you think that is?
 Is there a way you could imagine improving this model?
 - Normalize the images (in `sklearn`) and check the accuracy of the model(s) again.
 Did it improve or worsen?
 - Try a different model - SVM or Random Forest

-> _In the real world, data is rarely so uniform and simple pixels will not be suitable: this has led to a large literature on feature extraction methods for image data._

 ### Image Classification with Basic Neural Nets